 Do you have the patience, desire and genuine concern to guide and motivate other people?
-During Thailand internship, you’ll be among strangers and that too from another country.
+During the internship in Thailand, you'll be among strangers and whom of which could also be from another country.

 To succeed in this people-intensive internship program, at the very least you should have basic people skills.

 Working in HR might sometimes put you in tough spots, whether to hire a candidate or not, what type of training do employees need, what would be the best reward packages for employees, and so on.

 As an HR professional, you'll be entrusted to make several decisions on a regular basis.

 If you're someone who can objectively and quickly come at a firm decision, then the job would be easier for you.

 An HR person not only has to work for people but also with people.

 While there are work responsibilities that need to be handled on an individual basis, you still have to function as part of a team.

 Throughout your HR internship in Thailand, you'll have to collaborate with other members of the HR department, and sometimes even with people from other departments.
 Hence, it's essential that you know how to work in tandem with others.